Cyril-Xd/AvatarSearcher-Quest/README.md

 APIKey.cum is just a .txt file renamed.
 Make it yourself.

-Please get your key from the [SARS discord server](https://discord.gg/AvatarRecovery)
+Please get your key from the [SARS discord server](https://discord.gg/AvatarRecovery) Don't bother the SARS team with setting up this mod/service.
+We only use their API and they aren't affiliated or involved with the development of this mod in any way.

 # AvatarSearcher
 Allows you to search avatars using SARS/ARES